 Make the most of Suffolk's stunning coastline with these 6 best seaside walks.
 Choose between all-day treks and easy meanders, and don't miss the best spot for migrating birds.

 Suffolk is home to over 50 miles of stunning coast paths and as the weather (theoretically) warms up, now is as good a time as any to tug on the wellies, fill your lungs with fresh sea air, and discover our scenic seashore.
 Here’s your definitive guide to the best seaside strolls and coastal walks in Suffolk.

 Walberswick circular route (7.6 miles)

 We couldn’t talk about bracing coastal walks in Suffolk without including this fabulous Walberswick route that takes in both beach and countryside.
 This is one for keen ramblers or walkers as the two routes are 7.6 or 8.3 miles.
-Only a small part of the walk is along the beach, but enough to blow away the post-Christmas cobwebs.
+Only a small part of the walk is along the beach, but enough to blow away the post-Easter cobwebs.

 Dunwich Heath circular (2.5 miles)

 Heath and beach combine to make a lovely easy and short walk along this part of the Suffolk Heritage Coast that is teeming with wildlife.
 The walk starts at the Dunwich National Trust car park, walking parallel with the coastline, then turns inland to double back over the heath.
 View the route here.

 Plenty to see other than the sea on this coastal walk, which starts in Aldeburgh and loops around Thorpeness.
 It takes in the famous scallop sculpture on the beach, The House in the Clouds, a Martello tower and a windmill.
 All the details here.